 For the adventurous souls, Ucluelet offers a myriad of activities.
 You could find yourself sea kayaking amidst the islets or learning to ride the Pacific waves with a surfboard.
 And if you're lucky, an afternoon might just gift you the sight of eagles soaring high or a pod of orcas cutting through the blue.

-Kayaking: Residents looking to treat themselves to a more organized ocean kayaking tour can treat themselves to Majestic Ocean Kayaking.
+Kayaking: Residents looking to treat themselves to a more organized ocean kayaking tour can treat themselves to Hello Nature.
 Their adventure tours take you on day trips in Ucluelet, Barkley Sound and the Broken Group Islands of the Pacific Rim National Park Reserve.

 Surfing: Grab your wetsuit and tackle some waves!
 Only a 10-minute drive from Ucluelet, Florencia Bay is the closest beach to Ukee.
 Another favourite surfing spot is Wickaninnish Beach, about 15 minutes from Ucluelet.
 On top of being a great storm watching destination, Long Beach offers some pretty sick waves for experienced surfers.